Mandate Philosophy Ledger Evidence

 Engine Provenance

-Lister supercharged 5.0-litre V8, derived from the Jaguar F-Type SVR platform and extensively reworked at the factory in Cambridge.
+Lister supercharged 5.0-litre V8, derived from the Jaguar F-Pace SVR platform and extensively reworked at the factory in Cambridge.
 The final output figure is achieved through a recalibrated supercharger pulley, revised ECU mapping, and a bespoke stainless exhaust system.

 Chassis Integrity

-The F-Type SVR platform is retained and comprehensively uprated.
+The F-Pace SVR platform is retained and comprehensively uprated.
 Adaptive Dynamics are recalibrated for the additional torque; springs, dampers and anti-roll bars are revised.
 This specific car carries the full polybush suspension upgrade as fitted at manufacture — an uncompromising chassis specification.

 The Machine